otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-And the entity terminates the DAKE and sends the prekey messages (DAKE-3 message
+And the entity terminates the DAKE and sends the prekey values attached to the
-has action 0x03):
+last DAKE message:

 ```
   <message